-Behavior First Offense Second Offense Third Offense Fourth Offense Fifth Offense Level 1 Options for Options for Options for Options for Options for Non-compliance with Classroom interventions: interventions: interventions: interventions: interventions: Rules-as set forth by each teacher the student may have Warning recorded Write up sent home and put in file Refusal to Pursue Academic Work Written Apology or Repeated Non-Completion of Work Acknowledgement Written Apology Written Apology Written Apology Written Apology Disruptive noises and behavior- of behavior Acknowledgement of behavior Acknowledgeme nt of behavior Acknowledgement of behavior Acknowledgement of behavior noises and behavior the teacher has Warning of benavior THE OF BOTTAVIOR of Beliavior or benavior asked you to stop Lunch Detention Detention (Before or After Detention (Before or After School) Detention (Before or after school) Encroachment-actions that encroach School) In-school In OR Out of on other's space, making it impossible for them to perform their work Suspension School TO 4 D Suspension Teasing-name calling, insulting, gossip, mean or rude gestures, any TSAP TSAP other behaviors that degrade others as Image Bearers of God Dress Code Violations (each time, the student will be required to change either into clothes we have available (Device will be (Device will no or call a parent to bring alternatives) (Device will be confiscated until (Device will be confiscated until the (Device will be confiscated until turned in to the longer permitted on school campus Use of an Electronic Device during classroom time. the end of the day.) parent can pick it up.) the parent can pick it up.) of every school day) during school hours.)
+Behavior First Offense Second Offense Third Offense Fourth Offense Fifth Offense Level 1 Options for interventions: Options for interventions: Options for interventions: Options for interventions: Options for interventions: Non-compliance with Classroom Rules-as set forth by each teacher the student may have Warning recorded Write up sent home and put in file Write up sent home and put in file Write up sent home and put in file Write up sent home and put in file Refusal to Pursue Academic Work or Repeated Non-Completion of Work Written Apology Acknowledgement Written Apology Written Apology Written Apology Written Apology Disruptive noises and behavior- noises and behavior the teacher has asked you to stop of behavior Warning Acknowledgement of behavior Acknowledgeme nt of behavior Detention Acknowledgement of behavior Detention (Before Acknowledgement of behavior Detention (Before Encroachment-actions that encroach on other's space, making it impossible for them to perform their work Lunch Determon (Before or After School) or After School) In-school Suspension or after school) In OR Out of School Teasing-name calling, insulting, gossip, mean or rude gestures, any other behaviors that degrade others as Image Bearers of God TSAP Suspension TSAP Dress Code Violations (each time, the student will be required to change either into clothes we have available or call a parent to bring alternatives) (Device will be confiscated until (Device will be (Device will be (Device will be turned in to the office at the start (Device will no longer permitted on school campus Use of an Electronic Device during classroom time. the end of the day.) parent can pick it up.) the parent can pick it up.) of every school day) during school hours.)